 ACFM Axle Scanner

-The ACFM Axle scanner was manufactured by Phoenix ISL to enable axle inspections both on and off rail stock and can inspect surfaces without the need for paint removal.
+The Alternating Current Field Measurement Scanner or ACFM Axle scanner was manufactured by Phoenix ISL to enable axle inspections both on and off rail stock and can inspect surfaces without the need for paint removal.
 Alternating Current Field Measurement or ACFM is an electromagnetic inspection technique that introduces an alternating current into the surface of a component to detect surface-breaking or ‘fatigue’ cracks.
 The ease of deployment enables the ACFM scanner to be used in rail depots, on wheels removed from train bogies, to screen for defects in axles before they threaten the integrity of vehicles.
 A full axle inspection can be performed in just two minutes using the semi-automated system, which requires no prior inspection experience by train personnel.